 UPDATED: Advice regarding Coronavirus (Covid-19) from the Australian Rheumatology Association

-The following is advice regarding Coronavirus (Covid-19) from the Australian Rheumatology Association:
+The following is advice regarding Coronavirus (Covid-19) from the Australian Rheumatology Association from March 2020:

 Due to the increasing number of infections in Australia from Coronavirus (Covid-19), we are aware of growing concerns raised by patients with chronic illnesses and medications that affect their immune system.

 If you are an older adult with a chronic illness or you are taking medications that affect your immune system you may be at a higher risk of more serious Covid-19 disease.
 If you are at increased risk, it is especially important to take actions to reduce your risk of exposure.
 If you think you have been exposed or have developed symptoms, you should also contact your doctor early in the course of your illness, even if it is mild, and let them know if you are taking immune-suppressing drugs.

 - Self-isolation of asymptomatic travellers who have left/transited through China, South Korea, Iran and Italy (see DoH for up to date advice).